Sex-determining region Y protein: Function

 During gestation, the cells of the primordial gonad that lie along the urogenital ridge are in a bipotential state, meaning they possess the ability to become either male cells (Sertoli and Leydig cells) or female cells (follicle cells and theca cells).
-TDF initiates testis differentiation by activating male-specific transcription factors that allow these bipotential cells to differentiate and proliferate.
-TDF accomplishes this by upregulating SOX9, a transcription factor with a DNA-binding site very similar to TDF's.
+SRY initiates testis differentiation by activating male-specific transcription factors that allow these bipotential cells to differentiate and proliferate.
+SRY accomplishes this by upregulating SOX9, a transcription factor with a DNA-binding site very similar to SRY's.
 SOX9 leads to the upregulation of fibroblast growth factor 9 (Fgf9), which in turn leads to further upregulation of SOX9.
 Once proper SOX9 levels are reached, the bipotential cells of the gonad begin to differentiate into Sertoli cells.
-Additionally, cells expressing TDF will continue to proliferate to form the primordial testis.
-While this constitutes the basic series of events, this brief review should be taken with caution since there are many more factors that influence sex differentiation.
+Additionally, cells expressing SRY will continue to proliferate to form the primordial testis.
+This brief review constitutes the basic series of events, but there are many more factors that influence sex differentiation.

 Action in the nucleus

-The TDF protein consists of three main regions.
-The central region encompasses the HMG (high-mobility group) domain, which contains nuclear localization sequences and acts as the DNA-binding domain.
+The SRY protein consists of three main regions.
+The central region encompasses the high-mobility group (HMG) domain, which contains nuclear localization sequences and acts as the DNA-binding domain.
 The C-terminal domain has no conserved structure, and the N-terminal domain can be phosphorylated to enhance DNA-binding.
-The process begins with nuclear localization of TDF by acetylation of the nuclear localization signal regions, which allows for the binding of importin β and calmodulin to TDF, facilitating its import into the nucleus.
-Once in the nucleus, TDF and SF1 (steroidogenic factor 1, another transcriptional regulator) complex and bind to TESCO (testis-specific enhancer of Sox9 core), the testes-specific enhancer element of the Sox9 gene in Sertoli cell precursors, located upstream of the Sox9 gene transcription start site.
-Specifically, it is the HMG region of TDF that binds to the minor groove of the DNA target sequence, causing the DNA to bend and unwind.
+The process begins with nuclear localization of SRY by acetylation of the nuclear localization signal regions, which allows for the binding of importin β and calmodulin to SRY, facilitating its import into the nucleus.
+Once in the nucleus, SRY and SF1 (steroidogenic factor 1, another transcriptional regulator) complex and bind to TESCO (testis-specific enhancer of Sox9 core), the testes-specific enhancer element of the Sox9 gene in Sertoli cell precursors, located upstream of the Sox9 gene transcription start site.
+Specifically, it is the HMG region of SRY that binds to the minor groove of the DNA target sequence, causing the DNA to bend and unwind.
 The establishment of this particular DNA "architecture" facilitates the transcription of the Sox9 gene.
 In the nucleus of Sertoli cells, SOX9 directly targets the Amh gene as well as the prostaglandin D synthase (Ptgds) gene.
 SOX9 binding to the enhancer near the Amh promoter allows for the synthesis of Amh while SOX9 binding to the Ptgds gene allows for the production of prostaglandin D2 (PGD2).
 The reentry of SOX9 into the nucleus is facilitated by autocrine or paracrine signaling conducted by PGD2.
 SOX9 protein then initiates a positive feedback loop, involving SOX9 acting as its own transcription factor and resulting in the synthesis of large amounts of SOX9.